Morning Note: Market News and an Update from Heineken.

 Company News

-We believe the company is well placed to benefit from long-term growth opportunities in emerging markets (which generate more than 50% of revenue), where young and growing populations, low per-capita beer consumption, and increased wealth are expected to drive growth.
-The company believes the biggest opportunity is in India, with strong prospects also seen in Mexico, Brazil, China, Vietnam, and South Africa.
+We believe the company is well placed to benefit from long-term growth opportunities in emerging markets (which generate 55% of revenue), where young and growing populations, low per-capita beer consumption, and increased wealth are expected to drive growth.
+The company believes the biggest opportunity is in India, with strong prospects in Mexico, Brazil, China, Vietnam, and South Africa.
+Most recently, the group strengthened its position in Central America through the $3.2bn acquisition of the multi-category beverage portfolio and retail business of FIFCO, a deal that is expected to be immediately accretive to EPS.

-The group generates more than 40% of its revenue from premium brands, where volume is growing twice as fast as mainstream beer because consumers turn to better brands as they grow older and wealthier.
-Finally, the group is benefiting from the growth of low and no-alcohol products and increased digital revenue.
+The group generates more than 40% of its revenue from premium brands, where volume is growing faster than mainstream beer because consumers turn to better brands as they grow older and wealthier.
+Premium brands tend to have greater pricing power.
+Finally, the group is benefiting from the growth of low and no-alcohol products, where it is the global leader, and products ‘beyond beer’ such as seltzers and ready-to-drink products.

 We believe the shareholding structure, supported by family ownership, ensures the company is run for the long term and in the best interests of all shareholders.